SergeyMi37/Multi-Line-Command-Editor/README.md

 # Terminal Multi-Line Command Editor #
 Terminal Multi-Line Input with Edit, Insert, Delete, Print extension for IRIS and Caché
 IRIS and Caché have just single command lines in terminal available
-This Multi-Line Commands Editor also wil-l execute the Commands.
+This Multi-Line Commands Editor also will execute the Multi-line Commands.
-In addtion it is now independent of access to __%SYS__ an can be installed in any namespace
+In addtion it is independent of access to __%SYS__ an can be installed in any namespace

-Is is tetsted on IRIS / Caché Terminal , Putty, Linux Console, Docker Console,
+It is tetsted on IRIS/Caché Terminal , Putty, Linux Console, Docker Console,
-Desktop Dockker wieht Windows Command and WebTerminal.
+Desktop Dockker from Windows Command _and WebTerminal._

-This broad range of termnal emulatins required navigation without any <ESC> sequences as
+This broad range of terminal emulations required navigation without any <ESC> sequences
-some of them are quite restrictive on input.
-So it got a litlebi vi feeling.
+as some of them are quite restrictive on input.
+So it got a litle bit feeling like vi.

 ## Installation & Execution ##
 Import ZME.xml to any namespace.

-For a system wide installation in  %SYS just renae it from zme to %zme
+For a system wide installation in _%SYS_ just rename it from zme to %zme
-You may add this line to your %ZLANGC00.mac for simplified use:
+You may also add this line to your %ZLANGC00.mac for simplified use:
 ~~~
 ZME do ^%zme quit  ; add multi line command extended in terminal
 ~~~

 otherwise just call it from terminal command prompt
 ~~~
   USER>do ^zme
 ~~~

 ## Usage ##
 at the prompt _USER:zme>1_
-enter commands as usual interminal
+enter commands as usual in terminal
-trigger execution by an empty line
+trigger execution by an empty line  with <enter>

 These Editor Commands are implemented: